life-itself/community/content/tao/onboarding.md

 async((Asynchronous))

 sync --> video[Video]
+async --> chat[Whatsapp]
-async --> chat[Google Chat and Whatsapp]
+async --> github[Github Issues/Discussions]
 async --> email[Email]
 ```
 #### Chat

-We use Google Chat and Whatsapp for quick messages of which there is no need to keep a record.
-We use email for longer messages and messages that someone may want to refer back to.
+We use Whatsapp for quick messages of which there is no need to keep a record.
+We use Github issues and discussions, and secondarily email, for longer messages and messages that someone may want to refer back to.
 You'll be added to relevant groups as part of your onboarding.

 #### Voice / Video calls